 - Starling Trail – 8 mile family friendly route, easier going taking in paths and quiet roads.

-2017 will also see the construction of a skills area in Wetherby itself.
-Work begins in April.
+2018 will hopefully also see the construction of a skills area.

 The whole project is backed by Singletraction, the volunteer trail building group behind Stainburn, Dalby, Sutton bank and more.

 Keep an eye on wetherbybiketrails.co.uk for news and information.
-Trail maps expected to be published soon.
+Trail maps here.
 They will be holding regular trail building volunteer days and need as much support as possible.
 Want to help?
 Keep an eye on their Facebook page for details of dig days.